aalldridge/rpi3-macos-toolchain/README.md

-# Cross-compiling toolchain for macOS Mojave 10.14 host and Raspberry Pi 3 Raspbian Stretch target
+# Cross-compiling toolchain for macOS Mojave 10.14 host and Raspberry Pi Model 3 B+ Raspbian Stretch target

 ## Description and acknowledgements

+This is a basic GNU toolchain for Mac to RPi Model 3 B+ cross compilation, with

+- hard-float ABI, and
+- optimisation for Cortex-A53 CPU and Noen-Cortex-v8 FPU.

-This is a basic GNU toolchain for Mac to RPi3 cross compilation.
-The build is based on the procedure described in detail in the following two sources:
+The toolchain build was based on the procedure described in detail in the following two sources:

 - [Guide no. 1 by Jared Wolff](https://www.jaredwolff.com/cross-compiling-on-mac-osx-for-raspberry-pi/#show1)
 - [Guide no. 2 by Yuzhou Cheng](https://medium.com/coinmonks/setup-gcc-8-1-cross-compiler-toolchain-for-raspberry-pi-3-on-macos-high-sierra-cb3fc8b6443e)